buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 > NOTE  In scope of this standard IFC models are populations of the IFC schema.

 ## 3.1.16 model view
-subset of a schema, representing the data structure required to fullfil the data requirements within one or several exchange scenarios
+subset of a schema, representing the data structure required to fulfill the data requirements within one or several exchange scenarios

 > NOTE  Beside being a subset of a schema, a model view (or model view definition) may also impose additional constraints to the population of the subset schema

 ## 3.1.16.1 concept
 rules on using a subset of the schema structure identified as a concept template to enable a certain functionality within the context of a concept root contained in a model view

-> NOTE  The utilization of material definitions for a paticular concept root representing a wall is an example of a concept.
+> NOTE  The utilization of material definitions for a particular concept root representing a wall is an example of a concept.

 ## 3.1.16.2 concept template
 the specification of a subset of the schema structure to enable a certain unit of functionality